Tag Archive for: labrador

 I think Tippet is going to be a fun addition to my life.
 Keeping me company in my photo studio, accompanying me on my adventures and bringing lots of laughter daily.
 I’m excited to share our future adventures with you all on here. -M

-Before the puppies all went to new homes, I ventured one evening over to the Bozeman organic farm with my camera and made some fun family photos of Matt and Jacy along with their kids and an army of labrador puppies.
-It’s not often an opportunity like this happens.
+Before the puppies all went to new homes, I ventured one evening over to the Bozeman organic farm with my camera and made some fun Gallatin Valley Botanical Labrador Puppy Family Portrait photos of Matt and Jacy along with their kids and an army of labrador puppies.
+After all, it’s not often an opportunity like this happens.
 We had a great time.
 In the end, Lora got a yellow male and is calling him “Timber”.
 This will be fun.
 The dog adventure begins. -M